 (Why don’t more game companies own their own press?
 From my understanding, it’s actually an enormous expense unless you are producing very substantial amounts of books – and if you don’t wholly know what you’re doing with it the end results can be disappointing.
 Mongoose Publishing, a few years back, experimented with owning and operating their own press to churn out RPG rulebooks; the period is largely remembered for the serious number of printing errors and other quality control problems as they struggled to get the results they envisaged out of the press.)

-In each case, there was no particular reason for concern because Jay was updating the backers regularly; in particular, she’s on the short list of Kickstarter project owners who understand principles like “if you tell someone about a disappointing delay before any previously-established deadline or estimate runs out, it’s always going to come across better than if the delay happens and then you shamefacedly show up afterwards to mention it” and “if you’re going to tell someone that something is delayed, you’d better be transparent as to why that’s the case”.
-Part of the reason I think Jay’s projects have done well on Kickstarter is because Jay has an approach which fits Kickstarter, both in terms of the culture among backers there and in terms of the structure of Kickstarter and how projects tend to pan out (which of course plays a big role in shaping the culture in the first place).
+In each case, there was no particular reason for concern because Minerva was updating the backers regularly; in particular, she’s on the short list of Kickstarter project owners who understand principles like “if you tell someone about a disappointing delay before any previously-established deadline or estimate runs out, it’s always going to come across better than if the delay happens and then you shamefacedly show up afterwards to mention it” and “if you’re going to tell someone that something is delayed, you’d better be transparent as to why that’s the case”.
+Part of the reason I think Minerva’s projects have done well on Kickstarter is because Minerva has an approach which fits Kickstarter, both in terms of the culture among backers there and in terms of the structure of Kickstarter and how projects tend to pan out (which of course plays a big role in shaping the culture in the first place).

 Reviewing the Swag

 Legacy: Life Among the Ruins (1st Edition)